1. Director Responsibilities

 14. Annual Performance Evaluation

-The Board will conduct an annual self-evaluation to determine whether the Board as a whole, its committees and its individual members are functioning effectively.
-The Governance/Nominating Committee will recommend a process for the assessment, which focuses on the Board’s contribution to the Company and on areas in which the Board has indicated that it believes improvements should be made.
+The Board will conduct an annual performance self-evaluation to determine whether the Board as a whole, its committees, and its individual members are functioning effectively.
+The Governance/Nominating Committee will recommend a process for the self-evaluation, which focuses on the Board’s contribution to the Company and on areas in which the Board has indicated that it believes improvements should be made.

 15. Board Interaction with Shareholders, the Press and Customers

 The Board believes that in most instances, management should speak for the Company in accordance with the Company’s public disclosure practices.
-However, shareholders desiring to communicate with the Audit/Finance Committee, the Non-Executive Chairman of the Board (or the Lead Independent Director), or with other non-management members of the Board may do so confidentially and, if desired, anonymously, by calling the toll-free telephone number or sending a letter or an e-mail message to the address listed on the Company’s website.
+However, shareholders desiring to communicate with the Audit/Finance Committee, the Chairman of the Board (or the Lead Independent Director, as applicable), or with other non-management members of the Board may do so confidentially and, if desired, anonymously, by calling the toll-free telephone number or sending a letter or an e-mail message to the address listed on the Company’s website.

 16. Access to Independent Advisors